stellargraph/stellargraph/demos/ensembles/README.md

 ### Cora

-Some of the examples in this directory uses the CORA dataset.
+Some of the examples in this directory use the CORA dataset.

 The dataset can be downloaded from [here](https://linqs-data.soe.ucsc.edu/public/lbc/cora.tgz).